English to English noun

 2 |

-a concept of quantity involving zero and units | Example:
+a concept of quantity involving zero and units | | Example: every number has a unique position in the sequence

 source: wordnet30